-- Publishes his first book, The Birth of Tragedy; its dedicatory preface to Richard Wagner claims for art the role of "the highest task and truly metaphysical activity of this life"; devastating reviews follow. - Publishes "David Strauss, the Confessor and the Writer," the first of his Untimely Meditations; begins taking books on natural science out of the Basle library, whereas he had previously confined himself largely to books on philological matters.
-Writes "On Truth and Lying in a Non-Moral Sense." - Publishes two more Meditations, "The Uses and Disadvantages of History for Life" and "Schopenhauer as Educator." - Publishes the fourth Meditation, "Richard Wagner in Bayreuth," which already bears subtle signs of his movement away from Wagner. - Publishes Human, All Too Human (dedicated to the memory of Voltaire); it praises science over art as the mark of high culture and thus marks a decisive turn away from Wagner. - Terrible health problems force him to resign his chair at Basle (with a small pension); publishes "Assorted Opinions and Maxims," the first part of vol. II of Human, All Too Human; begins living alone in Swiss and Italian boarding-houses. - Publishes "The Wanderer and His Shadow," which becomes the second part of vol. II of Human, All Too Human. - 1881 Publishes Daybreak. - Publishes Idylls of Messina (eight poems) in a monthly magazine; publishes The Gay Science; friendship with Paul Ree and Lou Andreas-Salomé ends badly, leaving Nietzsche devastated. - Publishes the first two parts of Thus Spoke Zarathustra; learns of Wagner's death just after mailing part one to the publisher. - Publishes the third part of Thus Spoke Zarathustra. - Publishes the fourth part of Zarathustra for private circulation only. - Publishes Beyond Good and Evil; writes prefaces for new releases of: The Birth of Tragedy, Human, All Too Human, vols.
-I and II, and Daybreak.
+- 1873 Publishes "David Strauss, the Confessor and the Writer," the first of his Untimely Meditations; begins taking books on natural science out of the Basle library, whereas he had previously confined himself largely to books on philological matters.
+Writes "On Truth and Lying in a Non-Moral Sense." - 1874 Publishes two more Meditations, "The Uses and Disadvantages of History for Life" and "Schopenhauer as Educator." - 1876 Publishes the fourth Meditation, "Richard Wagner in Bayreuth," which already bears subtle signs of his movement away from Wagner. - 1878 Publishes Human, All Too Human (dedicated to the memory of Voltaire); it praises science over art as the mark of high culture and thus marks a decisive turn away from Wagner. - 1879 Terrible health problems force him to resign his chair at Basle (with a small pension); publishes "Assorted Opinions and Maxims," the first part of vol. II of Human, All Too Human; begins living alone in Swiss and Italian boarding-houses. - 1880 Publishes "The Wanderer and His Shadow," which becomes the second part of vol. II of Human, All Too Human. - 1881 Publishes Daybreak. - 1882 Publishes Idylls of Messina (eight poems) in a monthly magazine; publishes The Gay Science; friendship with Paul Ree and Lou Andreas-Salomé ends badly, leaving Nietzsche devastated. - 1883 Publishes the first two parts of Thus Spoke Zarathustra; learns of Wagner's death just after mailing part one to the publisher. - 1884 Publishes the third part of Thus Spoke Zarathustra. - 1885 Publishes the fourth part of Zarathustra for private circulation only. - 1886 Publishes Beyond Good and Evil; writes prefaces for new releases of: The Birth of Tragedy, Human, All Too Human, vols.
+I and II, and Daybreak. - 1887 Publishes expanded edition of The Gay Science with a new preface, a fifth part, and an appendix of poems; publishes Hymn to Life, a musical work for chorus and orchestra; publishes On the Genealogy of Morality. - 1888 Publishes The Case of Wagner, composes a collection of poems, Dionysian Dithyrambs, and four short books: Twilight of Idols, The Antichrist, Ecce Homo, and Nietzsche contra Wagner. - 1889 Collapses physically and mentally in Turin on 3 January; writes a few lucid notes but never recovers sanity; is briefly institutionalized; spends remainder of his life as an invalid, living with his mother and then his sister, who also gains control of his literary estate. - 1900 Dies in Weimar on 25 August.